-Peter starts off with an acknowledgement of something his readers had done.
+Peter starts off with an acknowledgment of something his readers had done.
 They had purified themselves.
 The word purify here refers to ceremonial cleansing.
 This is very reminiscent of the purification that the Old Testament priests did in order to be able to serve at the temple.
-But in a broader context it was something that every observant Jew would do when they became ceremonially unclean.
-They would remove any impurify, wash, and potentially offer a sacrifice.
+But in a broader context, it was something that every observant Jew would do when they became ceremonially unclean.
+They would remove any impurity, wash, and potentially offer a sacrifice.

 Peter’s hearers though took a different approach to becoming clean; through obedience to the truth.
 Truth is what corresponds to reality; it is how things actually are.
 In order to obey the truth, you need to first of all know it; to see through the veil that this world uses to cover the truth.
 Jesus, in John 14:6, claims to be the truth.
 He is the ultimate truth that this world refuses to acknowledge.

 So living in obedience to the truth would mean aligning yourself with Jesus, to live in obedience to him.
 In Ephesians 4:20-24, Paul tells us much the same thing, but in a different way.
 He tells us to put off the old man that is corrupted by its evil desires.
 And to put on the new man, created to be like God in true holiness.
 We are purified by putting off the old man and putting on the new one.